-We're also working to support 3.7 million people affected by the crisis in Syria, a long-term refugee crisis and humanitarian disaster with no end in sight.
+We're also working to support nearly 4 million people affected by the crisis in Syria, a long-term refugee crisis and humanitarian disaster with no end in sight.
 Learn more about our ongoing response to the Syrian crisis ▸

 All stories about Emergency response

-Jordan, Syria: Zaatari refugee camp
+Jordan, Syria: A well of hope at Zaatari refugee camp